 Fours and Relationships

-As we grow and develop as children, we respond to the reactions of those who took care of us and we modified ourselves in reaction to parents and teachers.
+As we grew and developed as children, we responded to the reactions of those who took care of us, and we modified ourselves in reaction to parents and teachers.
 Maybe we wanted to please our parents or perhaps rebel against authority.
 Regardless, people of all personality types continually alter themselves in order to make their way in the world.
 From a parent’s perspective, these caretakers are merely trying to help their children participate in a world with social rules completely unfamiliar to young children who have not yet developed their personalities.
-From a parent’s perspective, it’s most convenient for a child not to be too much of anything so we tell them, “Don’t be too talkative, or too withdrawn.
+From a parent’s perspective, it’s most convenient for a child not to be too much of anything, so we tell them, “Don’t be too talkative, or too withdrawn.
 Don’t be too loud, or too quiet.”

 Fours desire to be themselves, but defining our personal identity is a complex and seemingly endless task, so they become self-indulgent and self-absorbed in sorting out their selfhood.
 Ultimately, this indulgent behavior exceeds the direct pursuit of defining personhood to the point of indulging in anything from chocolate to shopping to moods.

-Refrain from suggesting Fours are overreacting emotionally.
-All feelings are true in the sense that they tell you something reliable about how you are experiencing the world and that is extremely valuable information.
-Fours are intense and you might think they are overreacting, but they are being true to how they experience the world.
-Communicating they are being dramatic is tantamount to telling them they are too much and is deeply shaming for them.
+Refrain from suggesting fours are overreacting emotionally.
+All feelings are true in the sense that they tell you something reliable about how you are experiencing the world, and that is extremely valuable information.
+Fours are intense, and you might think they are overreacting, but they are being true to how they experience the world.
+Communicating that they are being dramatic is tantamount to telling them they are too much and is deeply shaming for them.

-Relationships are incredibly important for Fours.
-They are relationally intuitive and you can trust their relational intelligence.
-Like any Heart Triad Type they appreciate words or affirmation, but Fours also crave authenticity and that extends to the compliments.
+Relationships are incredibly important for fours.
+They are relationally intuitive, and you can trust their relational intelligence.
+Like any Heart Triad Type, they appreciate words or affirmation, but fours also crave authenticity and that extends to compliments.
 Look for ways to give them honest compliments.